 This consistency will allow you to increase the sense of depth and volume.

 Create the shape of waves smiting at the bottom of the mountain.
 This complex shape is created by combining simple ellipses and objects created with the Pen Tool (P).
 Objects were combined with help of the Unite command in the Pathfinder panel.

 To create the wave crests, use the technique of creating a group of strokes, which was described at the beginning of this tutorial.

-Now it’s time for us to learn about the following tool of the WidthScribe plug-in, named the Width Brush Tool.
-To open the dialog box with its configurations double click on its icon on the toolbox or press the Enter key if the tool is already selected.
+Now it's time for us to learn about the following tool of the WidthScribe plug-in, named the Width Brush Tool.
+To open the dialog box with its configurations double click on its icon in the Tools panel or press the Enter key if the tool is already selected.

 In the Width Brush Tool Options dialog box you can set the size of the brush and its hardness.
 As with any brush, you can determine the resultant effect from a number of parameters, such as pressure on the stylus of the graphic tablet, and the brush hardness value.

 Please note that the "Adjust Width by…" values can be applied both positively and negatively — the latter possible when holding down the Shift key when brushing.
 When positive (default), the impact of the Width Brush Tool is to increase the width of the paths; negative ones will reduce the width of the paths.

 The image below shows the trajectory of the brush and the impact that it had on the group of paths.

 To change brush diameter, use keys "]" – to increase and "[" – to decrease.